lemonkhant/lemonkhant/README.md

 - 👋 Hi, I’m @lemonkhant
 - 👀 I’m interested in ...Computer Science
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...python,java
+-
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...minkhantkyaw@engineer.com